|Nutritional Guidelines (per serving)|

 Avocados are a rich source of monounsaturated fats, vitamin K, important for bone health, potassium, and fiber — all good reasons to add avocado to your gluten-free diet.

-Learn more about avocados from our Guide to Local Foods.
+Learn more about avocados from our guide to choosing and storing avocados.

 Note: Haas avocados (also known as California avocados) are smaller and have a rougher skin than the Fuerte, or Florida avocado, which is larger with a smooth, shiny green skin